Penile Cancer Clinical Trials

 New studies are being conducted all the time, so the best way to find a recruiting trial is to talk with an oncologist.
 At Moffitt Cancer Center, our robust clinical trials program and research efforts have earned us recognition as a National Cancer Institute-designated Comprehensive Cancer Center, and we can help interested patients find open studies that might meet their needs.
 Weekly tumor board meetings allow the multispecialty team of our Urologic Oncology Program to regularly discuss each patient’s progress, and our complete range of supportive care options provide patients with the help they need to improve their quality of life throughout treatment.

-For more information about penile cancer clinical trials at Moffitt, call 1-888-MOFFITT or submit a new patient registration form online.
+For more information about penile cancer clinical trials at Moffitt, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 Referrals are not required to obtain treatment or participate in a trial at Moffitt Cancer Center.